OmarAce/10-Team-Profile-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description:
   This is a simple terminal/console based team profile generator.
 Using the npm inquirer package, the user is prompted for information to generate their custom team profile html file.
+The generator was developed witht the Test Driven Development Model and can also be tested using jest.

   ![Team Profile Generator Demo](Assets/gen-demo.gif)
   ![Demo Generation](Assets/gen-example.png)